Menu

 9:00 - 10:30 SYMPOSIUM 1Brain Drain: Unclogging the Mysteries of Neurovascular Coupling

-• Oxygenation of blood w/ functional activation - Sava Sakazdik, PhD, Harvard University
+• Oxygenation of blood with functional activation - Sava Sakazdik, PhD, Harvard University

 • Cerebrovascular endothelial cell mitochondrial dysfunction in Alzheimer's disease - Rebecca Parodi-Rullán, PhD, Temple University